American September

-And many more.
-If you have a story you feel is worth telling I want to interview you.
+If you have a story you feel is worth telling, I want to hear it.

-Millions of Americans have stories to share and I will be honored to present 51 of those stories in the final film.
+Millions of Americans have stories to share and I will be honored to archive them here through American September.

 My interest in 9/11 history actually started in August 2005 when Hurricane Katrina came to my coastal town Long Beach, Mississippi.
 My family and I left before the storm hit, Mom told me to take a good look at all of the old houses along the beach highway because they wouldn’t be here when I got back.